 Since the European elections in May, Brussels officials have been working their way to finalize the formation of the European Union’s key institutions.
-The E.U. leaders had one clear task: appointing more women to leading positions and responding to wave of climate protests, which resulted in unprecedented support for the Greens in the elections.
+The E.U. leaders had one clear task: appointing more women to leading positions and responding to a wave of climate protests, which resulted in unprecedented support for the Greens in the elections.

 While E.U. leaders managed to find a gender-balanced leadership choosing Ursula von der Leyen as the Commission president and Cristine Legarde as the next president of the European Central Bank, the response to citizens’ pressure on climate change is not as evident.